top of page

 COPESD Map-Names Only_v2.png

-By taking a collaborative and regional approach, we can offer a greater variety of CTE and vocational programs than any single school district could provide alone, expanding opportunities for students while providing much greater stability for the programs themselves.
+By taking a collaborative and regional approach, this will result in a greater variety of CTE and vocational programs than any single school district could provide alone, expanding opportunities for students while providing much greater stability for the programs themselves.

-• With strong partnerships, innovative programs, and a commitment to student success, we can build a skilled workforce that benefits our students, our community, and our regional economy.
+Strong partnerships established between schools and local businesses, innovative vocational education programs, and a commitment to student achievement would help build a more skilled workforce that would benefit our students, our community, and businesses in our region.

 IMG_9395.HEIC